 Prior to this, he was an assistant coach at the Community College of Rhode Island for the 2011-2013 seasons.
 During the 2011-2012 season, CCRI compiled a record of 19-12 with a Region XXI NJCAA Championship, and also won the Super Regional XV/XXI NJCAA Championship.
 In 2012-2013, CCRI was 25-7, won the Region XXI NJCAA Championship, were named the District N NJCAA Champions, and made an appearance in the Division II NJCAA National Tournament in East Peoria, IL.

 Coach Hardison has been coaching in Southeastern Connecticut and Rhode Island for the past 17 years, with a strong background in camp and clinic work, recruiting, and player development.
-Coach Hardison has also spent several years coaching in the Eastern Connecticut Conference (ECC) and the Rhode Island Interscholastic League (RIIL).
-He was an assistant coach at Stonington, Westerly, and New London High Schools over several seasons, with many postseason conference and state tournament appearances.
-During the 2007-2008 season, Coach Hardison was the head coach at Wheeler High School in North Stonington, CT.
-The team had a record of 15-10, and reached the Class S state tournament semi-final game.
+He has also spent several years coaching in the Eastern Connecticut Conference (ECC) and the Rhode Island Interscholastic League (RIIL).
+He has coached at Wheeler, Stonington, Westerly, and New London High Schools over several seasons, with many postseason conference and state tournament appearances.

 Coach Colleen Hardison will be coaching the Grade 4/5 Breakers West Team, and has quite a bit of experience in coaching and in recruiting at the college level.
 In 2016-2017, she was an assistant coach at UConn-Avery Point, mainly dealing with recruiting and operations for the program.
 Prior to this, she was the Head Coach at East Lyme High School where the team did much better than anyone could have anticipated, going 10-13 with appearances in both the ECC and CIAC Tournaments.
 Coach Hardison coached at East Lyme from 2013-2016, and during her time there the program saw success.